michaelpq/michaelpq.github.io/_posts/2016-12-26-postgres-10-checkpoint-skip.markdown

-With this facility in place, records related to archive\_timeout, understand here WAL segment switch, and standby snapshots (WAL-logging of exclusive locks and running transactions for hor standby nodes) are considered as unimportant WAL activity to decide if a checkpoint should be executed or not.
+With this facility in place, records related to archive\_timeout, understand here WAL segment switch, and standby snapshots (WAL-logging of exclusive locks and running transactions for hot standby nodes) are considered as unimportant WAL activity to decide if a checkpoint should be executed or not.
 Once those records are marked as such, deciding if a checkpoint should be skipped or not is just a matter of comparing the WAL position of the last